 Buy a bingo ticket

-The ticket features a 5 by 5 grid with numbers.
+The ticket features one or more grids with numbers.

 The announcer calls out numbers and you highlight those numbers on your ticket.